 In the General section, you must specify the image name and image version.

 - The network mode is automatically selected when you create an ACK cluster.
 You can select Flannel or Terway as the network plug-in.
-For more information, see Flannel and Terway.
+For more information, see Work with Terway.